Joint Continuous and Discrete Model Selection via Submodularity: Solving an Equivalent Problem

 Given the solution $(\mathbf{Z}^*,\mathbf{z}^*)$ to this SDP, the vector $\mathbf{x}^*_i = \sqrt{\mathbf{Z}^*_{ii}}$, $i=1,...,n$ is a minimizer for the non-convex quadratic program \eqref{eq:quadratic_h}. \end{theorem}

-Because semi-definite programs can be solved in polynomial time, we could use this relaxation to evaluate $H$ for any subset $A\in 2^{[n]}$ in polynomial time.
-As before, this ability would produce an identical statement to Corollary \ref{cor:polytime}, but for functions $f$ of the form \eqref{eq:quadratic_f} that satisfy submodularity.
+Because semi-definite programs satisfying appropriate constraint qualifications can be solved in polynomial time, we could use this relaxation to evaluate $H$ for any subset $A\in 2^{[n]}$.
+This approach produces the required oracle for Corollary \ref{cor:polytime}, but only requires that quadratic functions $f$ of the form \eqref{eq:quadratic_f} satisfy submodularity.